 It can be difficult for someone with a personality disorder to learn to trust a doctor or therapist.
 However, establishing a positive relationship with a healthcare provider is an important step towards recovery.
 The treatment may vary, based on the type of personality disorder and any other conditions that might be present.

 Psychotherapy is the most effective long-term treatment option for personality disorders.
-Psychotherapy helps people to understand their thoughts, motivations and feelings through a therapeutic relationship with a mental health specialist, such as a psychiatrist or psychologist.
+Psychotherapy is when a psychologist or psychiatrist helps people to understand their thoughts, motivations and feelings.
 These insights can help people to manage their symptoms, develop satisfying relationships and make positive behaviour changes.

 - cognitive behaviour therapy (CBT)